masuday/Blupf90TutorialStandard/mrode_c11ex112_mixed_snp.md

 Model
 -----

 When we have many SNP markers, we can expect that almost all the additive genetic variation can be captured by the markers.
 In this case, the marker effects should be random because of too many effects to be estimated compared with the number of observations.
 With the random marker model, we might not need the polygenic effect.
 In this example, the author assumes the following model:
 $$
 y_{i} = \mu + \sum_{k=1}^{m}z_{ik} g_{k} + u_{i} + e_{i} = \mathbf{1}\mu + \mathbf{Zu} + \mathbf{e}
 $$
-where $y_i$ is the observation of animal $i$, $\mu$ is the general mean, $m$ is the number of markers to be considered, $z_{ik}$ is the $k$-th weighted marker genotype of the animal i.e. the $(i,k)$ element in $\mathbf{Z}$,
-$g_k$ is the $k$-th fixed SNP effectm, and $e_i$ is the residual effect.
+where $y_i$ is the observation of animal $i$, $\mu$ is the general mean, $m$ is the number of markers to be considered, $z_{ik}$ is the $k$-th weighted marker genotype of the animal that is the $(i,k)$ element in $\mathbf{Z}$, $g_k$ is the $k$-th fixed SNP effectm, and $e_i$ is the residual effect.
 The system of mixed model equations is
 $$
 \left[
 \begin{array}{ll}